lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/13-file-watcher/README.md

-# Chapter 1: Getting started &mdash; 13-file-watcher
+# Chapter 2: Node Programming Fundamentals &mdash; 13-file-watcher
 > illustrates how to extend the `EventEmitter`

 ## Description